SilvanMertes/melody-generator-naive-bayes/README.md

 #Code
 Code can be found either in the "Eclipse-Project"-directory as an Eclipse-Project, or in the "Raw Code"-directory as raw src-files.
 Feel free to make suggestions to improve the project or to directly work on the code.

+#Language
+The program is developed in German language.
+Feel free to ask for further language-support